samyouaret/namla-microservice-interview/README.md

 ## Tracking the application progress

-To track the progress of this project I set up a simple agile(scrum) dashboard on Azure DevOps  on this link [Azure DevOps](https://dev.azure.com/samyouaret13/namla-interview).
+To track the progress of this project, I set up a simple agile(scrum) dashboard on Azure DevOps  on this link [Azure DevOps](https://dev.azure.com/samyouaret13/namla-interview).

 ## Running the application